List of premiers of Nunavut

-The Canadian territory of Nunavut was formed on April 1, 1999 through the Nunavut Act and the Nunavut Land Claims Agreement Act.
+The Canadian territory of Nunavut was formed on April 1, 1999, through the Nunavut Act and the Nunavut Land Claims Agreement Act.
 Nunavut, since its formation, has had a consensus government.
 In a consensus government, the premier is elected by the non-partisan members of the Legislative Assembly.
 Prior to April 1, 1999, the land that Nunavut occupies was part of the Northwest Territories.

 History

-The territory's first premier, Paul Okalik, was elected after the 1999 general elections.
-He was re-elected to a second term after the 2004 general elections.
-Although Okalik was re-elected to a third term after the 2008 general elections in the Iqaluit West riding, he was defeated by newly elected MLA Eva Aariak in the premiership vote on November 14.
-On 15 November 2013, Peter Taptuna beat out Paul Okalik and Paul Quassa for the position of premier.
+The territory's first premier, Paul Okalik, was elected after the 1999 general election.
+He was re-elected to a second term after the 2004 general election.
+Although Okalik was re-elected to a third term after the 2008 general election in the Iqaluit West riding, he was defeated by newly elected MLA Eva Aariak in the premiership vote on November 14.
+On November 15, 2013, Peter Taptuna beat out Paul Okalik and Paul Quassa for the position of premier.